swiftlang/swift-evolution/proposals/0427-noncopyable-generics.md

 }
 ```

-### Conformance to `Copyable`
+### Conditional conformance to `Copyable`

-Structs and enums conform to `Copyable` unconditionally by default, but a
+Generic structs and enums can conditionally conform to `Copyable`.
-conditional conformance can also be defined.
-For example, take this
-noncopyable generic type:
+For example, take this unconditionally noncopyable generic type:
 ```swift
 enum List<T: ~Copyable>: ~Copyable {
   case empty